 How Much Does It Cost to Remove Bats Yourself?

 DIY exclusion kits cost anywhere from $25 to $150, though opting for one of these kits instead of hiring a professional carries some serious risk.
 Bats carry rabies and fleas, and bat guano can cause severe respiratory illness, which primarily spreads during removal.
 Additionally, exclusion can be tricky and time-consuming.
-Going the DIY route will not guarantee success.
+There are ways to remove the bats from your home on your own, but it doesn’t guarantee success.
 It’s smarter to hand this one off to the pros and focus your bat-related talents on Halloween decorations.